MaxiKen/new/standardization_prompt.md

-YOU'RE TO FOLLOW THIS INSTRUCTION STRICTLY.
-DON'T GENERATE IF YOU CANT.
-YOU ARE ALLOWED TO TAKE HOURS TO GENERATE.
-IF THE CONTENT SEEM TO LONG OR TIME TAKING FOR YOU, DON'T SHORTEN OR STOP STOP OBEYING THE INSTRUCTION, YOU'RE TO GENERATE UNTIL YOU'RE GENERATION CRASHES OR STOP ITSELF, I WILL KNOW HOW TO CONTINUE FROM THERE.
-IT SHOULDN'T BE YOU PAUSING, STOPPING, SHORTENING CONTENT EXPECTED OR NOT OBEYING RULES.
-I PROHIBIT IT.
-FOLLOW THIS INSTRUCTION STRICTLY.

 Rewrite "new/{{NNN}}.md" From Verified Source Material

 Replace "{{N}}" with the chapter number and "{{NNN}}" with its zero-padded form.

-Your task is to produce a completely new, substantially expanded, original verse-by-verse Qur'an commentary for the specified chapter.
+Your task is to produce a completely new, substantially expanded, original, verse-by-verse Qur'an commentary for the specified chapter.

 This is not a restructuring, cleaning, editing, patching, conversion, or programmatic transformation task.

 The existing files are source material to learn from.
-They are not text that should be mechanically transformed into the new commentary.
+They are not text to be mechanically transformed into the new commentary.

-YOU'RE TO FOLLOW THIS INSTRUCTION STRICTLY.
-DON'T GENERATE IF YOU CANT.
-YOU ARE ALLOWED TO TAKE HOURS TO GENERATE.
-IF THE CONTENT SEEM TO LONG OR TIME TAKING FOR YOU, DON'T SHORTEN OR STOP STOP OBEYING THE INSTRUCTION, YOU'RE TO GENERATE UNTIL YOU'RE GENERATION CRASHES OR STOP ITSELF, I WILL KNOW HOW TO CONTINUE FROM THERE.
-IT SHOULDN'T BE YOU PAUSING, STOPPING, SHORTENING CONTENT EXPECTED OR NOT OBEYING RULES.
-I PROHIBIT IT.
-FOLLOW THIS INSTRUCTION STRICTLY.

 ---

-1. The Core Principle — Learn, Then Write
+1. Core Principle — Learn, Then Write

 This is the most important instruction.

-You must read and learn from the existing verified material, especially the contents of:

-initial/{{NNN}}.md
+Read and learn deeply from:

+- "initial/{{NNN}}.md" — verified scholarly source material and correct data that can be learned from
-and the established writing standard in:
+- "new/007.md" — established writing and quality standard

-new/007.md
+- "translation/{{NNN}}.txt" — authoritative English translation

-However, you must then generate the new commentary yourself from that learned material.
+Then independently generate the new commentary.

+The process is:

+Read → understand → verify → research where necessary → reason → independently write → check → save.

 Do not treat the existing commentary as a document that needs to be restructured.

-Do not programmatically modify it.
+Do not:

+- programmatically rewrite it
-Do not rearrange its paragraphs.
+- rearrange its paragraphs

-Do not split its paragraphs into new sections.
+- split its paragraphs into sections

-Do not rename its headings and keep the underlying text.
+- rename its headings while keeping the underlying text

-Do not mechanically expand sentences.
+- mechanically expand sentences

-Do not perform find-and-replace operations to make the old content fit the new structure.
+- perform find-and-replace operations

-Do not copy the existing commentary and add material around it.
+- copy the old commentary and add material around it

-Do not preserve existing wording simply because it is already present.
+- preserve wording simply because it already exists

-Do not clean or patch the existing commentary.
+- clean or patch the existing commentary

-Instead:

-«Read → understand → research/verify where necessary → reason → independently write a substantially richer original commentary.»

-The final commentary should be the result of your own synthesis and explanation of the verified source material, following all the rules in this prompt.

-The existing material provides the knowledge foundation.

-It does not provide the textual structure of the new commentary.
+- use the existing commentary as the skeleton of the new commentary

+The final work must be independently generated prose based on the knowledge contained in the sources, not a transformed version of their wording or structure.

 ---

-2. What the Existing Files Are For
+2. What Each File Is For

-Use the files for different purposes.

-"new/007.md"
+"new/007.md" — Writing Standard

-This is the quality and writing standard.

-Learn from it:
+Study this file to learn:

 - organization
-- structure
 - depth
 - scholarly treatment
 - mini-heading style
 - paragraph development
-- vocabulary discipline
+- vocabulary
 - quotation style
 - citation style
 - logical reasoning